National Origin and Racial Discrimination at Work

 - Harassment: The law forbids offensive and derogatory remarks about a person's national origin, ethnicity, or accent when it is severe enough to create a hostile or offensive work environment or results in an adverse employment decision against the victim.
 The law protects employees from harassment by supervisors, co-workers, clients, and customers.

-A job applicant or employee may file a discrimination claim against an employer under state and federal law.
-The time you have to file a discrimination claim depends on the state where you live.
-Some states have a much shorter time limit to file a claim so contact an employment discrimination attorney to make sure you file your claim in time.
+In addition to adhering to guidelines under federal law, you must consider state law requirements.
+The time you have to file a discrimination claim depends on the employment law in your state.
+Some states have a much shorter time limit to file a claim, so contact a local employment discrimination attorney to ensure you file your claim in time.

 Next Steps